 Spend time at Marpa House

-Visitors of all Buddhist traditions, or none, who wish to spend time in meditation and reflection within the environment offered by the House are welcome.
+Visitors of all Buddhist traditions, or none, who wish to spend time in meditation and reflection are welcome at the house.

-Visitors may come, by arrangement in advance.
 It is essential to book before visiting.
-You can come as a day visitor, or stay as a resident in the house, following our daily programme.
+You can come as a day visitor or stay as a guest in the house, following our daily programme.
 You may also undertake a retreat.

-Guests may use a small library during their stay, and guidance in meditation practice is also available.
+You can use a small library during your stay, and guidance in meditation practice is also available.

-We would like to ask that all visitors follow the basic precepts of Buddhism and maintain an atmosphere conducive to meditation.
+Visitors are asked to follow the basic precepts of Buddhism and maintain an atmosphere conducive to meditation.

-The Retreat Wing consists of six single residential rooms with a private garden for retreatants only, so there is the opportunity for individual quiet contemplation and Buddhist practice.
+The Retreat Wing consists of six single residential rooms with a private garden for retreatants only, offering the opportunity for individual quiet contemplation and Buddhist practice.

 Routine Timetable